Orrstown Financial Services Securities Litigation

 The parties have engaged in substantial party and third party discovery, including expert discovery, depositions, document production and written discovery, which is ongoing.

-CSK&D Is Permitted to File Amended Complaint to Reassert Section 11 Claims and Add Back Orrstown’s Two Underwriters and Former Auditor as Defendants
+CSK&D Is Permitted to File Amended Complaint to Reassert Section 11 Claims and Add Back Orrstown’s Two Underwriters and Former Auditor as Defendants and the Court Denies Defendants’ Attempts to Dismiss these Claims

 Based on information gleaned through discovery, on April 12, 2019, SEPTA filed a motion for leave to amend and its proposed Third Amended Complaint.
 On February 14, 2020, the Court issued a 58-page opinion and order granting SEPTA’s motion to file the Third Amended Complaint, which allowed SEPTA to reassert its previously dismissed Securities Act Section 11 claims arising from the March 2010 offering and to add back Orrstown’s two underwriters and former outside auditor as defendants.
 Copies of the Court’s Opinion and the Third Amended Complaint can be accessed below.